-Make sure you visit all the world-class national museums and galleries that house the stories of Australia.
+Make sure you visit Canberra's world-class national museums and galleries that house the stories of Australia.
 Among the must-dos of this large list include the National Museum of Australia, Australia's Parliament House, the National Gallery of Australia and the Australian War Memorial.
-Entry to most of the city’s major attractions is free.
+Entry is free to most of the city’s major cultural attractions.

 At the heart of Canberra is Lake Burley Griffin, surrounded by galleries and museums that house Australia’s art and historical collections interspersed with parks and open spaces as well as walking and cycling paths.
 Do as the locals do and spend an hour walking the ‘bridge to bridge’ path around the lake, stopping off for a coffee along the way.

 Canberra’s three cool-climate wine regions offer a spectacular range of experiences, from wine-tasting and fine dining to truffle hunting.
-Traditionally, Chardonnay, Riesling, Pinot Noir and Shiraz varieties have thrived here at the 140 vineyards and 33 winery cellar doors, most within 30 minutes’ drive of the capital.
+Traditionally, Chardonnay, Riesling, Pinot Noir and Shiraz varieties have thrived here at the 140 vineyards and 33 boutique winery cellar doors, most within 30 minutes’ drive of the capital.

 Indulge at some of the capital’s top-rated restaurants for incredible culinary experiences.
 Wander through foodie precincts like Braddon, NewActon and the Kingston Foreshore for an eclectic mix of cafes, restaurants, bars, pop-up stores, galleries and people watching.

 Explore Canberra's thriving cafe culture and hit up some of the city's many hot spots, which are perfect for catching up with friends, enjoying a weekend brunch or relaxing over a long lunch.
 Be sure to drop into The Cupping Room, Highroad, ONA Manuka or ONA Coffee House, where you might run into ONA Coffee founder and 2015 World Barista Champion Sasa Sestic or perhaps the reigning Australian Barista Champion, Matt Lewin.

 Set yourself the challenge on a visit to Tidbinbilla Nature Reserve to spot five famous native Australian animals that call the area home: the koala, platypus, kangaroo, emu and wombat.
 Then embark on the ultimate animal encounter at the National Zoo & Aquarium’s luxury accommodation, Jamala Wildlife Lodge, where you can take part in behind-the-scenes tours and share a jungle bungalow with lions, tigers and bears for neighbours.